bentleysec/old-bentleysec.github.io/_posts/2024/05/2024-05-08-Disabling_Security_Tools.md

 </ol>
 </p>
 <p>
-Mitigating the Threat To mitigate the risk of security tools being disabled, organizations should consider the following measures:
+<strong>Mitigating the Threat</strong> - To mitigate the risk of security tools being disabled, organizations should consider the following measures:
 <ol>
 <li>Deploy security solutions with tamper protection, self-healing capabilities, and robust update mechanisms.</li>
 <li>Implement application whitelisting and strict execution policies to prevent unauthorized modification or termination of security processes.</li>